 The role of the Environmental Compliance Specialist is to ensure industrial facilities around the county are maintaining compliance with their operating permits, as well as the development standards and regulations the county has in place to protect the environment and public health.

-The Adams County Environmental Compliance Specialist will review operating permits before an inspection to determine what conditions have been set by the county to operate at the facility.
+The Adams County Environmental Compliance Specialist will review operating permits before an inspection to determine what conditions have been set by the county to operate at the facility in addition to the applicable performance standards and regulations.
 The inspector will reach out to the facility contact to schedule the inspection and request any additional items to review before the inspection date.
-The inspection process is broken down into three separate inspection types:
+The frequency of routine facility inspections is determined on an individual basis but typically occur on a quarterly or semi-annual basis.

-Once an inspection is completed, the inspector will review the findings and inform the facility representative of any issues that were observed during the time of inspection.
+Once an inspection is completed, the inspector will review the findings and inform the facility representative of any items found to be out of compliance that were not previously discussed during the site visit.
 If there are no items out of compliance, the facility will be notified with a completed inspection report for their records.

 If action items are determined during the inspection, a follow-up inspection will be scheduled based on the scale of the items that have been determined out of compliance.
 Once the follow-up inspection occurs, the facility will receive a completed inspection report for their records.
 If there are items that remain out of compliance after the follow-up inspection, a Notice of Violation letter will be issued regarding the outstanding items.
 If these items are not addressed within the specified time period for correction, the case will be escalated to the 17th Judicial District Attorney’s Office.